-When taking children on a camp or outing they must be accompanied by no less than 2 ministry team members, who are not family members.
+When taking children on a camp or outing they must be accompanied by no less than 2 leaders, who are not family members.
 The legal ratio should be one team member to four children aged under six, and one to eight children aged six to 18.